Development & Rationale

 Violations of Section 3 would be actionable by state regulatory authorities.
 Because the Model Act is drafted for potential adoption as a statute or as a regulation, jurisdictions should determine whether any appropriate conforming provisions are required to clarify the appropriate regulatory authority for enforcement of Section 3 and the potential consequences for violations.

-The issue of mandatory versus permissive reporting received significant comment from the public.[i]
+The issue of mandatory versus permissive reporting received significant comment from the public during the process of developing the Model Act.[i]
 Some commenters, primarily industry trade groups, advocated for a permissive reporting standard while others, including consumer advocates and adult protective service professionals, supported mandatory reporting.
 The Seniors Committee carefully weighed the arguments and ultimately declined to shift to a permissive reporting regime on the grounds that the reporting mandate in Section 3 is indispensable to the Act’s goal of enhancing protection for seniors and other vulnerable adults.